lightsofapollo/traverse-directory/README.md

   the "next" argument is a function which expects three arguments which handle how the source / target are handled.

+  You must call next() to indicate that the item has been handled.
+  If you have no action to take, just call next() with no arguments.

   @param {Function} action (see below) to handle source/target.
   @param {String} source path.
   @param {String} target path.